sfisoc/RecylerView-UseCase/README.md

 # RecylerView-UseCase
-Creating a long list of countries to show recycler view capabilities This branch is a complete solution uisng Picaso library for downloading images.
+Creating a long list of countries to show recycler view capabilities.

+This branch is a complete solution uisng Picaso library for downloading images.

 # Features to add: